How to Melt Chocolate

 What is a double boiler or Bain-Marie?

 A double boiler (or bain-marie) is simply one pot stacked on top of another.
 You place water in the lower pot and heat it to barely a simmer.
 The steam from the lower pot gently heats the upper pot where the chocolate is gradually melted.
 This method prevents the chocolate from burning.
-I suggest using a double boiler when melting chocolate because it guarantees even melting and you are less likely to burn the chocolate!
+This double boiler is the BEST because it comes in a set.
+The top and bottom fit perfectly and there is a spout to make pouring chocolate easy and mess-free.

 How to make a double boiler